 12 Foot Size (Regulation Snooker) Playing Surface is 69.5" W x 139" L

-There are several factors involved in the proper selection of pool table felt for your particular needs.
-You need to know several things about your pool table before selecting a cloth.
-Pool table felt is really more correctly described as a cloth.
-These pool table cloths are manufactured in two styles.
-The most commonly found cloth known as woolen cloth is found on most on home and recreational pool tables.
-Woolen cloths are less expensive, provide good durablity and come in several weights indicating the fiber density and is measured usually from 18 to 24 ounces.
-Generally the heavier the weight, the longer they will last, but at the price of slower ball speed and game play.
-Pool table cloth is becoming more and more available with teflon treatment for extra protection against stains and spills.
-Woolen napped cloth's weakness is that it losses fibers in fuzy pills or balls that form from play.
-These cloths require more brushing and maintenance, provide slower play and can form ball tracks that affect ball tracking and precision.
-These conventional felts trap dirt and chalk more within the fibers and wear quicker.
+Woolen napped felt is the most commonly found cloth on home and recreation pool tables.
+Woolen cloths are less expensive, provide good durablity and come in several weights from 18 to 24 ounces.
+Generally the heavier the weight of these billiard cloths the longer they will last, but at the price of slower ball speed and game play.
+Pool table cloths are becoming more and more available with teflon treatment for extra protection against stains and spills.
+Woolen napped cloth's weakness is that they loss fibers in fuzy pills that form from play, require more brushing and maintenance, are slower play and can form ball tracks and gullies affecting ball tracking and precision.
+These conventional felt like cloths trap dirt and chalk more within the fibers and wear quicker.
+They are inexpensive and work well for home pool tables and other non-professional tables.
 Backed napped cloth is used almost entirely on coin operated pool tables because of it's extra durability but game play is much slower and is not recommended for home or professional tables.

-The other style of billiard cloth is worsted or woven cloth.
+The other common style of billiard cloth is worsted or woven cloth.
 These are more expensive to manufacture but produce the flattest, fastest and longest lasting playing surface.
 Worsted cloths are made up of twisted strands of wool and nylon fiber that are then woven into a very smooth material that provides the most accurate and consistent play surface.
 These tightly woven fibers naturally resist dirt, chalk and spills so the cloth last longer.
-Because of this, worsted cloth is not normally teflon treated.
-Simonis and Velocity Pro are two of the more popular woven cloths and are perfect for avid pool players wanting game play similar to professional tournament play.
+Because of this, worsted cloth is not normally teflon treated nor are they recommended to be.
+Woven cloth such as Simonis and Velocity Pro are perfect for avid pool players wanting game play similar to professional tournament play.

-Pool table felt is available in many colors and sizes.
+Most all pool table felt is available in many colors and sizes.
 For lower price and best value, we recommend Proline Classic pool table felt for most home and recreational pool tables.
-If you are concerned over spills and stains or kids are involved, Proline Classic Cloth with Teflon treatment is a good choice.
+If you are concerned over spills and stains or kids are involved, our Proline Classic Cloth with Teflon treatment is a good choice.
 For the best professional grade worsted cloth we recommend Simonis Cloth.
 If price matters, Velocity Pro Cloth is a good lower priced alternative.